 It will take some strength and refusing to stop or give up, but, if you decide to get your home and finances sorted out, organized, and streamlined into a logical, balanced system, your stress levels will drop significantly.
 You will discover all sorts of happiness hiding in simple things.
 And, you may even lose a few extra pounds.
 Goodbye, overwhelm.
 Hello, savouring life.

 I’ll show you some tips that have helped our family streamline our finances, live free from debt, and—gasp—resist the urge to overspend.

-It can be overwhelming to try to organize a mess, but the one thing that can turn it around is a logical, simple system: something to manage the flow, providing a structure and routine that does exactly what you need it to do to stay on top of things.
+The turnaround comes when you take the time to create realistic, logical, sustainable systems to manage the flow, providing a structure and routine that does exactly what you need it to do to stay on top of things.

 Our supposedly paper-less society has made it much more difficult to keep track of expenses and ensure that bills are accurate and paid on time.
 There are so many moving parts!